2025 Paradise Jam

-The 2025 Paradise Jam is an early-season men's and women's college basketball tournament.
+The 2025 U.S. Virgin Islands Paradise Jam is an early-season men's and women's college basketball tournament.
 The tournament, which began in 2000, is part of the 2025–26 NCAA Division I men's basketball season and 2025–26 NCAA Division I women's basketball season.
-The tournament will be played at the Sports and Fitness Center in Charlotte Amalie West, Saint Thomas, United States Virgin Islands.
+The tournament was played at the Elridge Wilburn Blake Sports and Fitness Center in Charlotte Amalie West, Saint Thomas, United States Virgin Islands.